BertvanderVeen/BES2020GLLVMworkshop/README.md

 ```
 If you encounter problems while installing any of the packages above (especially <tt>mvabund</tt> or <tt>gllvm</tt>, and you are using an old(er) R version, please try to update R. If after doing so you still encounter issues with the installation, please contact us.

 If you encounter any problems when using the <tt>gllvm</tt> R-package, please explore [existing issues in the github repository of the package](https://github.com/JenniNiku/gllvm/issues).
-If your problem has not already been explored by someone else, feel free to post a new issue or use the [discussion board](https://github.com/BertvanderVeen/BES2020GLLVMworkshop/discussions) in this repository.
+If your problem has not already been posted by someone else, feel free to post a new issue or use the [discussion board](https://github.com/BertvanderVeen/BES2020GLLVMworkshop/discussions) in this repository.

 # Workshop material
 All workshop material can be found in this repository, listed below.